 A regular period headache ranges right from a dull ache to a sharp unbearable stabbing pain.
 It tends to occur more often in a week or so before your periods and makes you feel miserable as it interrupts your daily mundane by making it difficult for you to think straight or concentrate properly.
-These headaches are also sometimes accompanied by nausea.
+These are a forms of PMS headache experiences are also sometimes accompanied by nausea.

 Types and causes